rauc/rauc/docs/advanced.rst

 Doing this would be possible in a slot's post-install hook, for example.
-Depending on whether the bundle to install was signed with a development or a relase certificate, either the production or development keyring will be copied to the location where RAUC expects it to be.
+Depending on whether the bundle to install was signed with a development or a release certificate, either the production or development keyring will be copied to the location where RAUC expects it to be.

 To allow comparing hashes, RAUC generates SPKI hashes (i.e. hashes over the